michael2012z/BitBible/markdown/Etheridge/files/John.md

 5. His mother saith to the servitors, Whatever he telleth you, do.

-6. Now there were six waterpots of stone set there, unto the purification of the Jihudoyee, which contained each two quarantalsRebeen. or three.
+6. Now there were six waterpots of stone set there, unto the purification of the Jihudoyee, which contained each two quarantals

 7. Jeshu saith to them, Fill these water-pots with waters; and they filled them to the top.